 In your own business, you have the advantage of hiring yourself.
 Thus, the idea of firing yourself can never arise.
 As a result, you enjoy the freedom of working the way you want regardless of the fear of losing the source of your bread.

 The driving force that pushes you to achieve better is satisfaction.
 You feel satisfied when you are able to do what you always want to.

 For example, your passion is your own beauty parlour.
 Every day you do not have to wake yourself up unwillingly.
 Instead, your passion for your parlour will drive you.

 As a result, you would always make sure to be enthusiastic about your work.
 Your main motive would be to impress your client.
-This in itself would give you peace.
-This in itself is a reward for you.
+This in itself would give you peace and can be considered as a reward for you.

 5. The exposure to experience all aspects:

 As a corporate worker, you do not get much exposure.
 You simply experience one part of the job.
 For example, if your job is to manage the marketing of the company’s product then you solely work under the marketing team.
 However, if you have your own business you are able to understand and experience all the angles and diameters of your work.